-Speaking pitchside at the Riverside Stadium in Perthshire, Waddell said:
+Speaking pitchside at the Riverside Stadium, Waddell said:

 “It’s an old saying isn’t it: goals change games.
 The times they scored their goals was a real hammer blow to us but I’ve got to say the guys reacted really well at half time and they kept plugging away but I think with the position we’re in at the moment it was the worst possible thing to happen at the time that at did so from that point of view it’s disappointing.

 “We spoke about it before the game that we felt that we’re in a good place, and I still believe that.
 A defeat doesn’t change that, obviously you have to pick yourself up from that but there were many good things that I saw in the game.

 “It was a Junior-type of team we were playing against today in a Junior-type of game, that traditional type.
 I’m disappointed with the goals we lost but I’m pleased with certain aspects of the game and I’ll need to watch it back again.
 I think in the second half once it went 3-0 it became kind of open and they could’ve countered us and probably could’ve scored again but equally I felt we done enough to go and score."